HachiroSan/Digital-Music-Library/README.md

 A basic digital music library framework based on C programming.

-Coding implements queue, search and sorting algorithm to run its features.
+Coding implements queue, linear search and merge sorting algorithm to run its features.